agentio/serviceinfrastructure/content/docs/glossary/_index.md

 ## API Management

-Discussed in the [Introduction](/docs/intro), API management is the set of activities and interests that arise when APIs are used at scale.
+Discussed in the [Introduction](/docs/intro), API management is the set of activities and interests that arise when APIs are operated at scale.

 ## API Server